 Of course, despite the cardiovascular risks, not everyone will stay away from smoking weed completely, especially if they’re using cannabis to relieve other symptoms, like arthritis or colitis.

-Pipe’s general message for those people is to make it a bit easier on their heart and lungs by using edibles or a vaporizer.
+Pipe’s general message for those people?
+Make it a bit easier on your heart and lungs by using edibles or a vaporizer.
 But, here too, there are issues to keep in mind.

 With edibles, there are still effects on the blood’s capacity to carry oxygen and blood pressure.
 Also, dosing is more complicated.
-The onset of the effects of edibles take longer, causing people to consume more thereby potentially increasing stresses on the heart.
-With vaping, harmful contaminants associated with smoking are taken out of the equation, but the amount of THC taken in is typically higher.
+The onset of the effects of edibles takes longer, causing people to consume more.
+This potentially increases stresses on the heart.
+When vaping, you take harmful contaminants associated with smoking out of the equation, but typically take in more THC.

 If you’re considering cannabis for medical purposes, Pipe advises discussing it with your doctor first.

-With cannabis being more widely available post-legalization, more doctors are learning the risks and the benefits involved in using cannabis medicinally and can help you choose an option – be it CBD oil or topical creams – to reduce risks to your heart.
+Post-legalization, cannabis is more widely available than ever.
+Doctors are learning the risks and the benefits and can help you choose an option—be it CBD oil or topical creams—to reduce risks to your heart.